gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

   url.search = new URLSearchParams(params)

-  // we use the fetch API to call HERE MAps with our parameters return fetch(url)
+  // we use the fetch API to call HERE Maps with our parameters return fetch(url)
     // when a response is returned we extract the json data .then(response => response.json())